josherrickson/workshop-margins/stata_markdown/stata.md

     - `recast()` allows us to use a different plot type for the estimates.
     - `recastci()` allows us to use a different plot type for the confidence bounds.
+- `marginsplot` when there's an interaction produces an "interaction plot."

 # Estimated means